k-Mor/install-no-admin/README.md

 # Install-no-admin
-Allows you install apps without admin permission on windows.
+Allows you to install apps without admin permission on windows.

 # How to use
 How to use this?